icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 von Glahn, Uwe H.: The Icing Problem, presented at Ottawa AGARD Conference.
 AG 19/P9, June 10-17 1955, reprinted in Selected Bibliography of NACA-NASA Aircraft Icing Publications, NASA-TM-81651, August, 1981  I could not locate this on the NTRS.
 It is available at (https://core.ac.uk/reader/42858720) (circa November, 2021)
 [^2]:
 Anderson, David N., Manual of Scaling Methods.
 NASA/CR-2004-212875, March 2004. https://ntrs.nasa.gov/citations/20040042486 .
+[^3]:
+Howell, Wallace E.: Comparison of Three Multicylinder Icing Meters and Critique of Multicylinder Method.
+NACA-TN-2708, 1952.